stefanbuck/github-issue-parser/README.md

 - run: echo '${{ steps.issue-parser.outputs.issueparser_your_contact_details }}'
 ```

-`template-path` is optional and meant to be used with Issue Forms.
+`template-path` is optional and meant to be used with Issue Forms

 ## Example